bitmakerlabs/dev_environment_setup/README.md

 Navigate to http://localhost:3000 in your browser.
 If you see the welcome page, congrats – Rails works!

-Running CTRL + C in your terminal will stop the Rails server.
+Running CTRL + c in your terminal will stop the Rails server.

 ## Installing PostgreSQL

-RubyOnRails(ROR) [ships with a database included](http://www.sqlite.org).
+Ruby on Rails [ships with a database included](http://www.sqlite.org).
 It's not the most robust database in the world.
 It works OK, but it's not super powerful.
 As the complexity of a profect grows, developers typically upgrade to a more industrial option to support their apps.
 As a junior developer at Bitmaker,  SQLite is fine for the first few days but we will eventually switch to using PostgreSQL.

 The DBMS du jour is [postgreSQL](http://www.postgresql.org).